uwetom/media-production-worksheets/week_07-AE-renders/README.md

 In this worksheet we are going to export a composition from After Effects.

-If you are going to produce a final mp4 video from After Effects the settings are slightly different to producing a video for further editing in Premiere.
+If you are going to produce a final mp4 video from After Effects the settings (explored below) are slightly different to producing a video for further editing in Premiere.

-Watch out for the variations in the settings...

 ## 1. Select your render area